-Courts may also take judicial notice of "records and reports of administrative bodies."69 PharMerica requests judicial notice of three documents in this category.
-Two are administrative guidance manuals issued by CMS.70 The third is a report on standard practices within the long-term care pharmacy industry, which appears to have been commissioned by CMS and prepared by a consultant, the Lewin Group.71
+Courts may also take judicial notice of "records and reports of administrative bodies."69 guidance manuals issued by CMS.
+The third is a report on standard practices within the longterm care pharmacy industry, which appears to have been commissioned by CMS and prepared by a consultant, the Lewin Group.